14 Different Types of Owls in California

 by David Minty is licensed under CC BY 2.0

-The Northern Pygmy-owl is a small species of owl found in California.
-These owls are usually 5–7 inches long and weigh around 2 ounces.
+The Northern Pygmy Owl is a small species of owl found in California.
+It is usually 5–7 inches long and weighs around 2 ounces.

 They can be identified by their brown and gray mottled feathers, yellow eyes, and white eyebrows.

-These owls are typically active during the day and hunt small rodents, insects, and birds.
+These owls are typically active and hunt small rodents, insects, and birds during the day.

 They are types of owls in California that typically nest in dense forests, often near streams or ponds.

-While they are not particularly common, they can be found throughout California’s forests, including the Sierra Nevada mountain range.
+While they are uncommon, they can be found throughout California’s forests, including the Sierra Nevada mountain range.

 The Northern Pygmy-owl is considered a species of Least Concern by the IUCN and is not threatened with extinction.